kwehage/guitar-map/README.md

 ![fretboard](doc/fretboard.png)

 ## Usage
-### Using package manager
+### Using your system's package manager
 This program is built on the python `dash` and `dash-bootstrap-components` libraries.
-To run the program, install the dependencies natively on your system using your package manager, then run:
+To run the program, install the dependencies natively on your system using your system package manager, then run:
 ```
 python guitar_map.py
 ```